AliceO2Group/QualityControl/doc/Advanced.md

 ### Limitations

 1. Objects sent by the external device must be either a TObject or a TObjArray.
 In the former case, the object will be sent to the checker encapsulated in a MonitorObject.
 In the latter case, each TObject of the TObjArray is encapsulated in a MonitorObject and is sent to the checker.
-2. Although we use a query syntax in the external task configuration, we only consider the first element defined there.
-If there are several sources we ignore all but the first one.

 ## Multi-node setups